Amnioinfusion: Complications

 Amnioinfusion can be complicated by premature rupture of membranes, intrauterine infection, maternal pulmonary embolus, puncture and hemorrhage of umbilical cord, precipitous labor, and placental abruption.
 There are minimal literature addressing incidence rates of these various complications.
 There are also case reports showing concern for amniotic fluid embolus, polyhydramnios, and malpresentation.

 It is recommended that amnioinfusion be performed at centers specializing in fetal medicine and within the context of a multidisciplinary team.

 Technique

 The most common method of amnioinfusion is the transabdominal approach.
 The abdomen is generally numbed with local anesthesia and a small needle is inserted into the abdomen, through the uterus, and into the intrauterine cavity.
-This is performed under ultrasound guidance, often with doppler, to avoid injuring the fetus, placenta, or umbilical cord and aspiration is performed at the time to ensure intra-uterine placement.
+This is performed under ultrasound guidance, often with doppler, to avoid injuring the fetus, placenta, or umbilical cord and aspiration is performed at the time to ensure intrauterine placement.
 Warm normal saline is generally used to then increase the amniotic fluid index to over 5 cm.

 Amnioinfusion can also be performed transcervically (through the cervix) after the amniotic sac has ruptured.